Bengal1/Simple-Transformer/README.md

 When I mention 'attention' here I am speaking about 'Scaled Dot-Product Attention'.

 #### Self-Attention
-Self-Attention is the simplest way of attention. we use our input and the weights to create $`Q, K, V`$ and execute the attention. this will tell us the affinity between words.
+Self-Attention is the simplest way of attention. we use our input and the weights to create the query matrix, *Q*, the key matrix, *K*, and the value matrix, *V*, and then execute the attention. this will tell us the affinity between words.
 We can use it for various NLP tasks like text generation etc.

 $`Input:X∈ℝ^{M×E}`$